-ESCOT - ESTABLISHING SKILLS CORE FOR C-VET TRAINERS IN EUROPE www.gipfar.wixsite.com/escot/theproject Erasmus+
+ESCOT - ESTABLISHING SKILLS CORE FOR C-VET TRAINERS IN EUROPE

 To meet the challenges and the European CVET market requirements, the skills of adult trainers and particularly the teaching and pedagogical skills needs to improve.
 Th ESCoT project helps to develop and establish a core of teaching skills for adult trainers, shared and enriched base at European level.
 It aims at improving the development of these skills by the use of flexible online just-in-time trainings.
 ESCoT provides tools and solutions in order to: